dinosaure/blaze/README.md

 As you can see, you can craft and send your email along the UNIX pipe.

+`blaze` has received funding from the Next Generation Internet Initiative (NGI) within the framework of the DAPSI Project.

 [mrmime]: https://github.com/mirage/mrmime
 [dkim]: https://github.com/dinosaure/ocaml-dkim
 [spf]: https://github.com/dinosaure/ocaml-spf